matthew-dong-dev/personal-website/README.md

 - Sometimes you need to clear the browser cache for changes to propogate.
 If you change the config file, you need to rebuild the site.
 - [Website template](https://github.com/sergiokopplin/indigo)
+- If you want to take down pages, just add [maintenance] in front of the md or pdf file, then Jekyll won't be able to find them and will default to the 404 page.

 ## To do: